All About Monitor Lizards

 How Far Can A Monitor Lizard Move?

-Snake in a cage: Reptile Terrarium GuideThe daily distance traveled by a monitor lizard varies based on the season, their habitat, and the monitor lizard size.
-Males tend to be more active than females, primarily because they eat more food (and thus have more energy), and they grow faster as well.
-Some monitor species will spend most of their time in one location, while others will constantly be in motion.
+The daily distance traveled by a monitor lizard varies based on the season, its habitat, and its size.
+Males tend to be more active than females, primarily because they eat more food (and thus have more energy) and grow faster.
+Some monitor species spend most of their time in one location, while others are constantly in motion.

 Monitor lizards have sharp and sensitive eyesight.
-They can see objects from far away and use this advantage to identify pray and keep their distance from predators.
+They can see objects from far away and use this advantage to identify prey and keep their distance from predators.
 Their eyesight, similar to certain types of dinosaur (Tyrannosaurus) is based on movement.
 Their visual field spans 240 degrees.

 Read Our Reptile Terrarium Reviews